presidentbeef/brakeman/OPTIONS.md

 This will output JSON with two lists: one of fixed warnings and one of new warnings.

-By default, brakeman opens output in editor.
-To have brakeman output to terminal, use
+By default, brakeman opens output in `less` pager.
+To have brakeman output directly to terminal, use

     brakeman --no-pager